Take an evening gastronomy tour around Lisbon on your first night

-Day 11: Return to Lisbon - Transfer to Lagos by Train
+Day 11: Train to Lagos

 Once you've arrived at Lagos Railway Station, you'll make your way to the hotel for check-in and then have the rest of the day to explore on your own.
-Lagos is known for its charming inner-walled old town, pretty harbor, dramatic sandstone cliffs, beautiful beaches, as well as authentic restaurants and buzzing nightlife.
+Lagos is known for its charming inner-walled old town, pretty harbor, dramatic sandstone cliffs, beautiful beaches, as well as authentic restaurants, and buzzing nightlife.
 Locals are proud to say that Lagos has not succumbed to mass tourism like other cities in the Algarve, and the city still retains its distinctive character and laid-back charm.

 The best way to start is by walking around!

-Day 12: Explore Lagos & the Algarve Region
+Day 12: Explore Lagos & the Algarve

+You'll have the entire day to explore the incredibly scenic area in and around Lagos, its nearby beaches, and the larger Algarve Region any way you'd like.
 If you haven't spent much time in the port city of Lagos yet, it's definitely worth some time to wander through its 16th-century inner walls for cobblestoned streets and inviting squares.
-You'll also find a great range of restaurants and nightlife options both inside and outside the walls (not surprisingly, outside is more modern).
+You'll also find a great range of restaurants and nightlife options both inside and outside the walls (not surprisingly, the outside is more modern).

-The scenery doesn't stop there: If you have a car, the surrounding Algarve region offers plenty to see and do within its pristine natural parks, bustling resort towns, and authentic white-washed villages.
+The scenery doesn't stop there: If you have a car, the surrounding Algarve region offers plenty to see and do within its pristine natural parks, bustling resort towns, and authentic whitewashed villages.

-Day 13: Transfer to Lisbon by Train
+Day 13: Return Train to Lisbon

 This morning, you'll make your way to the railway station for the train to Lisbon.
 Upon arrival, check into your hotel and take the remainder of the day to rest and enjoy the city.

-Another great neighborhood is the bohemian style Bairro Alto where you can ride the Bica Funicular, visit the São Roque Church, and take in the views from Miradouro de São Pedro de Alcântara.
+Another great neighborhood is the bohemian-style Bairro Alto, where you can ride the Bica Funicular, visit the São Roque Church, and take in the views from Miradouro de São Pedro de Alcântara.
 Many of the neighborhood's centuries-old houses are decorated with colorful street art.

 Day 14: Depart Lisbon